MyCuteGuineaPig/Named-Entity-Recognition/README.md

 # Named-Entity-Recognition

-**Named-entity recognition(NER)** is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations etc.[Wikipedia](https://en.wikipedia.org/wiki/Named-entity_recognition)
+**Named-entity recognition(NER)**[Wikipedia](https://en.wikipedia.org/wiki/Named-entity_recognition)  is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations etc.

-The dataset is used the IOB format (short for inside, outside, beginning)[Wikipedia](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)).
+The dataset is used the **IOB format (short for inside, outside, beginning)**[Wikipedia](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)).
 It is a common tagging format for tagging tokens in a chunking task in computational linguistics, The `B-` prefix before a tag indicates that the tag is the beginning of a chunk, and an `I-` prefix before a tag indicates that the tag is inside a chunk.
 The `B-` tag is used only when a tag is followed by a tag of the same type without `O` tokens between them.
 An `O` tag indicates that a token belongs to no chunk.

 Below tags are used in trainning dataset